sjmignot/sceance/README.md

 For all the films that remain, you are prompted with a list of showtimes and can select one showtime per film.

 This showtime is then automatically added to your calendar using the google calendar api.
-Note, for now this requires that you [enable the Google calendar API](#enable-the-google-calendar-api): doing this allows sceance to write to your calendar.

 ## Contribution Guidelines